coreboot/coreboot/Documentation/acpi/gpio.md

 functions internally.
 Thus, all the ACPI AML calling conventions for the platform functions apply to these helper functions as well.

+3. Get Rx GPIO
+   int acpigen_get_rx_gpio(struct acpi_gpio gpio)

+This function takes as input, an struct acpi_gpio type and outputs AML code to read the *logical* value of a gpio (after taking its polarity into consideration), into the Local0 variable.
+It calls the platform specific acpigen_soc_read_rx_gpio() to actually read the raw Rx gpio value.

 ## Implementation Details

 ACPI library in coreboot will provide weak definitions for all the